Getting The Results You Should Expect When Hiring An Immigration Attorney

 • Natural disasters – TPS may also be awarded if a nation has experienced or is currently experiencing natural disasters that cause a threat to life.

 The decision to grant TPS is at the full discretion of the Secretary of Homeland Security.
+As of now, USCIS recognizes these countries currently designated for TPS:

 Apply For Temporary Protected Status Today

-The process of applying to stay in the U.S. can be complex.
-There are several forms to fill in and certain criteria must be met.
 At ERM Immigration Law, PLLC, we deal with these types of cases regularly.
-Call us at 206-745-9241 today to arrange a consultation here in our Washington office.
+We can help navigate the application process, ensure that all requirements are met, and provide guidance on maintaining status or exploring other immigration options.
+Call us at 206-745-9241 today to arrange a consultation here in our Seattle, Washington office.
 You can also reach us online.